A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: UVOT Reductions

 \subsection{Host-Galaxy UV Contribution}

 To compute accurate transient photometry, we require an estimate of the host-galaxy flux in each bandpass.
 By subtracting this host-galaxy flux from the \swift photometry, we can isolate the supernova flux.
 We estimated the host-galaxy flux in the \swift bands in two main ways.
-Some SLSNe-I had late-time \swift exposures of the host-galaxy, often targeted specifically to estimate the host-galaxy flux.
+Some SLSNe-I had late-time \swift exposures of the host galaxy, often targeted specifically to estimate the host-galaxy flux.
 For these sources, we directly measured the \swift photometry of the host using the same source and background regions as the reductions for the supernova.
 These magnitudes are shown in Table \ref{tab:measured_swift_phot}.

 For SNe without late-time \swift data, we collected archival photometric data to fit the host-galaxy spectral energy distribution (SED) with stellar population synthesis models.
 We used gPhoton \citep{million16} to measure UV fluxes from Galaxy Evolution Explorer \citep[GALEX;][]{martin05} data.
-We obtained optical catalog photometry from the Sloan Digital Sky Survey (SDSS) Data Release 16 \citep[$ugriz$;][]{ahumada20}, Pan-STARRS \citep[$grizY$;][]{chambers16}, or the Dark Energy Survey \citep[$grizY$;][]{abbott18} depending on the source position.
-When possible, we obtained infrared $JHK_s$ photometry from the VISTA Hemisphere Survey \citep{mcmahon13} and $W1$ and $W2$ magnitudes from the Wide-field Infrared Survey Explorer \citep[WISE;][]{wright10} AllWISE catalog.
+We obtained optical catalog photometry from the Sloan Digital Sky Survey (SDSS) Data Release 16 \citep[$ugriz$;][]{ahumada20} or Pan-STARRS \citep[$grizY$;][]{chambers16} depending on the source position.
+When possible, we obtained mid-infrared $W1$ and $W2$ magnitudes from the Wide-field Infrared Survey Explorer \citep[WISE;][]{wright10} AllWISE catalog.
 As the hosts of SLSNe-I are typically faint, dwarf galaxies at moderate redshift \citep[e.g.,][]{perley16, taggart21}, many hosts do not have solid photometry in all bands.
+Given the depths of the above UV/optical surveys, for sources where the host galaxy is undetected or only weakly detected in archival imaging, the host contribution to the measured flux in the \swift UVOT bands is negligible.
 We list the archival photometry used in the host-galaxy fits in Table \ref{tab:archival_phot}.

 We fit the available UV through IR photometry for each SN host with the Fitting and Assessment of Synthetic Templates code \citep[\textsc{FAST};][]{kriek09}.
 For our fits we assumed a \citet{cardelli89} extinction law with $\text{R}_{\text{V}} = 3.1$ and Galactic extinction at the coordinates of the host galaxy \citep{schlafly11}, a Salpeter IMF \citep{salpeter55}, an exponentially declining star-formation rate, and the \citet{bruzual03} stellar population models.
 To estimate the host-galaxy flux in each of the \swift UVOT filters, we computed synthetic photometry using the best-fit host SED from \textsc{FAST} and the UVOT filter response curves from the Spanish Virtual Observatory (SVO) Filter Profile Service \citep{rodrigo12}.
 To obtain uncertainties for the host-galaxy fluxes, we did Monte Carlo sampling by perturbing the archival host fluxes assuming Gaussian errors and running 1000 different \textsc{FAST} iterations for each host galaxy.
 The synthetic \swift UVOT magnitudes computed for each object are shown in Table \ref{tab:synth_phot}.